Clearing Up Misconceptions About Thrift Savings Plans & Divorce

 Consider each asset in the context of your overall plan

 If you need assistance determining how best to divide assets in your case, you are not alone.
-Going through a divorce can be emotionally overwhelming.
-However, it's important to think objectively when making these major financial decisions.
-I encourage you to work with a Certified Divorce Financial Analyst (CDFA).
-CDFAs have advanced training in all of the financial aspects of divorce.
-We can help you understand the best possible outcome to meet your needs.
+Going through a divorce can be emotionally overwhelming, as it involves making major financial decisions like dealing with retirement savings that can have a lasting impact on your future.
+However, it's important to approach these decisions objectively and with a clear understanding of the financial implications.
+That's why I encourage you to work with our Certified Divorce Financial Analysts (CDFAs), who have undergone advanced training in all aspects of the financial complexities of divorce.
+Our CDFAs are equipped to provide you with the expertise and guidance you need to navigate the process and ensure the best possible outcome that meets your unique needs and goals.

 Stay connected with news and updates!